jagojar/Apim-Samples/README.md

 ### 🏛️ Infrastructure Architectures

 We provide several common architectural approaches to integrating APIM into your Azure ecosystem.
 While these are high-fidelity setups, they are not production-ready.
-Please refer to the [Azure API Management landing zone accelerator](https://learn.microsoft.com/azure/cloud-adoption-framework/scenarios/app-platform/api-management/landing-zone-accelerator) for up-to-date production setups.
+Please refer to the [Azure API Management landing zone accelerator][apim-lza] for up-to-date production setups.

 ---